theo-gk/xml-feed-for-skroutz-for-woocommerce/README.txt

 4. Setup the plugin settings navigating through the left main menu: Digital Challenge > Skroutz/BestPrice XML

 == Changelog ==
+= 1.1.0 =
+*Release Date - 31 Mar 2025*
+* Feature: Send an email alert in case of an error in XML generation.
+* Feature: Add ability to remove size variations for specific categories that Skroutz does not support them.
+* Improvement: Make XML generation cron more stable and reschedule in case of permanent failure.
+* Improvement: Better calculation of mpn for variable products with size.
+* Compatibility: Checked with the latest WordPress and WooCommerce versions.

 = 1.0.4 =
 *Release Date - 25 Feb 2025*
 * Compatibility: Checked with the latest WordPress and WooCommerce versions.